miurahr/pyppmd/docs/user_guide.rst

 Ppmd8Decoder object
 -------------------

-.. class:: Ppmd8Decoder(max_order: int, mem_size: int, end_mark: boolean)
+.. class:: Ppmd8Decoder(max_order: int, mem_size: int)

     Decoder for PPMd Var.I.
 The ``max_order`` parameter is between 2 to 64.
     ``mem_size`` is a memory size in bytes which the encoder use.
-    ``end_mark`` is a flag whether decoder escape ``\x01`` and use ``\x00`` for end mark.
-Default is ``False``

     These parameters should as same as one when encode the data.

 .. method:: Ppmd8Decoder.decode(data: Union[bytes, bytearray, memoryview], length: int)

    decode the given data and returns decoded data.
-   When end mark mode specified, and length is -1, then maximum output data is returned.
+   When length is -1, maximum output data may be returned.

    If decoder got the end mark, decode() method automatically flush all data and close some resource.
-When reached to end mark, ``Ppmd8Decoder.eof`` member.
+When reached to end mark, ``Ppmd8Decoder.eof`` member become True.

-   When there is not an end mark mode, length should be positive integer.
+   When ``Ppmd8Decoder.needs_input`` is True, all input data is exhausted and need more input data to generate output.
+Otherwise, there are some data in internal buffer and reusable.

    The decoder may return data which size is smaller than specified length, that is because size of input data is not enough to decode.

-.. method:: Ppmd8Decoder.flush(length: int)

-   When end mark mode, length is ignored.
-   When data has already flushed, it just returns b""

-   All pending input is processed, and a bytes object containing the remaining uncompressed output of specified length is returned.
-After calling flush(), the decode() method cannot be called again; the only realistic action is to delete the object.

 Ppmd7Encoder object